 If none of the above measures is achieved, the trustee must replace the financial agent with another credit entity whose short-term debt must have a credit rating of at least 'A-1'.

-If the amounts held in the GIC with BBVA exceed 20% of the outstanding balance of the notes, the excess must be deposited in an account for excess funds held at an entity rated 'A-1+'.
+If the amounts held at the GIC account with BBVA exceed 20% of the outstanding balance of the notes, the excess must be deposited in an account for excess funds held at an entity rated 'A-1+'.

 Swap counterparty